Apalachicola Province: Attacks on Spanish missions

 The people of the Ochese Creek towns began attacking Spanish missions in 1691.
 The mission of San Juan de Guacara, where the Spanish trail connecting St. Augustine to Apalachee Province crossed the Suwannee River, and other places were attacked in August 1691.
 Many of the people at the Chacato missions, west of Apalachee Province, fled in fear.
 The mission of San Carlos de los Chacatos was attacked in the fall of 1694.
 Five Chacatos were killed and 42 captives were taken for sale to the English in Carolina.
 The attack on the Chacatos was reported to have been conducted by men from the towns of Sabacola, Apalachicola, Coweta, and Tiquepache.
 In retaliation, 400 Apalachee men and seven Spaniards attacked those towns in central Georgia.
 The Spanish/Apalachee force surprised one town, rescuing eight Chacato captives, and capturing 50 people from the town.
 The other three towns had been abandoned and were burned by the Apalachees.

 Hostilities died down for a few years after 1694.
 In the winter of 1698–1699, 24 men from Tasquique (Tuskegee) headed to Apalachee with buffalo skins, leather shirts, and bezoar stones as trade goods.
 A party of 40 Chacatos led by a Spaniard, who were hunting buffalo, found the sleeping Tasquique party and killed 16 of them.
 Nevertheless, relations between the towns around Ochese Creek and Spanish Florida remained relatively peaceful for a few more years.

 In June 1702, 100 men from the Ochese Creek towns who had assembled at Achete (Hitchiti) attacked and burned the Spanish mission of Santa Fe de Toloca on the Santa Fe River.
 The towns on Ochese Creek decided on war against the Apalachee in the fall of 1702, and attacked the missions of San Antonio de Bacugua and San Cosme y San Damián de Cupaica north of the Apalachee capitol of San Luis (Anhaica).
 A force of 800 Apalachee men assembled to attack the Ochese Creek towns in retaliation.
 That force was met on the trail near the Flint River by just over 400 warriors, primarily from the Muscogee- and Hitchiti-speaking towns, but including Chiscas and Westos.
-The Ochese Creek force was better armed than the Apalachees and caught the Apalachees by surprise.
+The Ochese Creek force was better armed than the Apalachees and caught the Apalachees by surprise in the Battle of Flint River.
 More than half of the Apalachees were killed or captured, and most of the 300 that escaped abandoned their weapons.